Javanaise/mrboom-libretro/README.md

 You can find netplay games by joining the [retroarch discord channel](https://discord.gg/011l9DB6qWt9B4bzO)!

+### Options available:

+- No monster mode.
+- Team mode by color or by sex.

 ### Mr.Boom packages are available:

 - In the optional section from [Retropie](https://retropie.org.uk).